holoviz/panel/doc/tutorials/develop_notebook.md

 ![Inspect a Panel component using SHIFT+Tab](../_static/images/notebook_inspect_shift_tab.png)

-Scroll down until you find the *Example* code snippet and *Reference* link
+Use the mouse to scroll down until you find the *Example* code snippet and *Reference* link.

 ![Inspect a Panel component using SHIFT+Tab](../_static/images/notebook_inspect_shift_tab_link.png)